Atlantis-Software/offshore-adapter-tests/test/load/README.md

 Load tests
 ==========
-A script that measures the memory comsumption of waterline under load, using the official adapters.
+A script that measures the memory comsumption of offshore under load, using the official adapters.

 ## Goal
-Provide a tool to reliably measure performance of waterline and its adapters.
+Provide a tool to reliably measure performance of offshore and its adapters.
 Before pushing any changes upstream it's a good idea to check if the performance has not deteriorated.

 ## Usage